 Following his inspiration at Yale, Bob built a collection of fluorescent minerals.
 It was eventually sold when his interests moved on to worldwide specimens.
 That collection was ultimately sold as well, so that he could concentrate on copper and lead minerals, particularly those from Arizona.
 Over the years his mineral collection won several "Best" awards at the Tucson Show.
 Bob still maintains a small collection today.

-Bob's widespread achievements in the mineral world have been recognized by the prestigious Carnegie Mineralogical Award, presented to him at a ceremony at the Tucson Show in 1999.
+Bob's widespread achievements in the mineral world have been recognized by the prestigious Carnegie Mineralogical Award, presented to him (for the year 1998) at a ceremony at the Tucson Show in 1999.
 In addition, the new mineral species bobjonesite was named in his honor in 2003.
 He was named the American Federation Scholarship Foundation Award Honoree in 2000, Phi Delta Kappa-Outstanding Educator in 1985, was a finalist for the Silver Telly Awards in 1994, was named Teacher of the Year at his Scottsdale middle school in 1978, and was presented the Tucson Gem and Mineral Society Service Award in 2006.
 He is an Honorary or Life member of the Tucson Gem and Mineral Society, the New Haven Mineral Club, the San Diego Mineral Society, and the Arizona Mineralogical Society.

 Bob's interest in minerals has resulted in much travel, including several trips through Europe, a trip to Russia, a visit to the Colombian emerald mines, and a trip to the chrysoprase mine in Western Australia, in addition to his domestic travels to give slide lectures at various shows and meetings around the country.
 He is an experienced field collector, having dug minerals at various Connecticut pegmatites, and at many Arizona localities including the Apache mine and the Rowley mine.